Patrick de Graham of Lovat

 Sir Patrick de Graham of Lovat was a 13th-14th century Scottish noble.

-Patrick was the son of David of Lovat and Mary Bisset.
-He was a prisoner of King Edward I of England between 1304 until 1308.
+Patrick was the son of David de Graham of Lovat and Mary Bisset.
+He was a prisoner of King Edward I of England between 1306 until 1308.
 He signed the Declaration of Arbroath in 1320.
+Patrick was a ward of Robert de Felton, after the death of his father and married a daughter of John of Argyll, without license.
+Patrick fought and was taken prisoner at the Battle of Halidon Hill in 1333.